How to Calculate and Make Estimated Tax Payments

 When a due date falls on a weekend or holiday, your quarterly payment is due the following business day.

 There are several ways to make estimated tax payments.
-If you have an over-payment on one year’s tax return you can use it to get a head start on estimated tax payments for the next year.
+If you have an overpayment on one year’s tax return, you can use it to get a head start on estimated tax payments for the following year.